Our Facebook page is also a great way to see what C.E. Ireland has been getting up to!

 Young People's Camp is a week long camp held annually each year in July.
-There will be more info soon about July 2017.
+Please check out our Facebook page for more details about our next camp.

-Junior Camp is a week long camp held annually each year in July.
-Ask your local C.E. society or our office regarding our next camp.
+Junior camp is a week long camp held annually in July.
+Please contact your local C.E. society or our office regarding our next camp.

 The children work at a number of tasks ranging from Bible Knowledge to Practical Christian Living, and receive credit for each one successfully completed.
 Badges and certificates are awarded at the different levels ie Bronze, Silver, Gold.